Enrollment

 Online Studies

-With the return to standard on-campus course offerings, Fall 2023 rules will return to pre-COVID online enrollment restrictions.
+With the end of the COVID-19 federal emergency, Fall 2023 immigration rules will return to pre-COVID online enrollment restrictions.
 Please prepare for Fall 2023 and beyond following the Standard Online Enrollment Restrictions below.

 Standard Online Enrollment Restrictions: